openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 ![Homescreen buttons](../images/Home2020_Buttons.png)

-* Buttons for insulin, carbs and Calculator are 'always on'.
+* Buttons for insulin, carbs and Calculator are almost'always on'.

+   * If connection to pump is lost, the insulin button will not be visible.

 * Other Buttons have to be setup in [preferences](../Configuration/Preferences#buttons).

 #### Insulin